Jacob Stallings Player Props: Marlins vs. Reds

-After going 0-for-2 in his most recent game, Jacob Stallings and the Miami Marlins take on the Cincinnati Reds (who will start Luke Weaver) at 6:40 PM ET on Tuesday.
+The Miami Marlins and Jacob Stallings, who went 0-for-2 last time in action, take on Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rangers.
+In his previous game he had a hitless performance (0-for-2) against the Rangers.

 Jacob Stallings Game Info & Props vs. the Reds